 We hope you find our website a useful information resource.
 Please contact us if you need any more information.

-Our Church Elders, pictured outside Ardchattan Kirk, 25th November 2014, are (L>R) - Ann MacLeod, Robin Dodman, Allison Davies, Aileen Binner, April Barron, Donnie Campbell, John Campbell and Catherine Robb (Clerk), also an Elder, but not in the photo is Matt Smellie.
+Our Church Elders, pictured below outside Ardchattan Kirk, 25th November 2014, are (L>R) - Ann MacLeod, Robin Dodman, Allison Davies, Aileen Binner, April Barron, Donnie Campbell, John Campbell and Catherine Robb (Clerk), also an Elder, but not in the photo is Matt Smellie.

 Our Congregational Board was terminated in 2019 when the congregation agreed to adopt the Unitary system.